How Should Drug and Natural Health Product Companies Report Safety Information?

 - Review the draft guidance on preparing and submitting summary reports and the draft notification form.

-- Send your comments by email to mhpdpolicy-politiquesdpsc@hc-sc.gc.ca with the subject line "Summary Reporting Guidance – Consultation Comments".
+- Send your comments by email to mhpdpolicy-politiquesdpsc@hc-sc.gc.ca with the subject line "Summary Reporting Guidance – Consultation Comments" by December 23, 2025.

 Key Documents